-Level Recommendations Policy Build in Newham's legacy for inclusion and the definition of inclusions outline in paragraph 1.26 of the 0-25 SEN and Disabilities Code of Practice[183] (As part of its commitments under articles 7 and 24 of the United Nations Convention of the Rights of Persons with Disabilities, the UK Government is committed to inclusive education of disabled children and young people and the progressive removal of barriers to learning and participation in mainstream education.
+Level Recommendations Policy Building on Newham's legacy for inclusion and the definition of inclusions outlined in paragraph 1.26 of the 0-25 SEN and Disabilities Code of Practice [182] (As part of its commitments under articles 7 and 24 of the United Nations Convention of the Rights of Persons with Disabilities, the UK Government is committed to inclusive education of disabled children and young people and the progressive removal of barriers to learning and participation in mainstream education.
 The Children and Families Act 2014 secures the general presumption in law of mainstream education in relation to decisions about where children and young people with SEN should be educated and the Equality Act 2010 provides protection from discrimination for disabled people).
-Institutions Establish a 5-year strategy around different types of need/vulnerability where officers in the local area and leaders in educational institutions look at data and progress act as a system champion with a focus on driving up outcomes; identify effective pathways with common approaches to identification and interventions; make recommendations to the Best for All Strategic Board to support commissioning and de-commissioning of services
+Push for the universal collection of indicators for individuals with SEN over the age of 16 years and for indicators which focus on health and wellness outside of the educational setting.
+Collection and analysis of these indicators are vital in order to promote long-term wellness in the SEN population as well as the Best for All strategy for integration between education, health and social care.
+This data analysis is also key for Newham's direction of travel towards joint commissioning and integration of SEND provision for improvements in the four interconnected domains highlighted by Best for All: health and wellbeing, learning and achievement, resilience and responsibility and safety and stability.
+Institutions Establish a five-year strategy around different types of need and vulnerability where officers in the local area and leaders in educational institutions look at data and progress to promote more effective commissioning.
+Act as a system champion with a focus on driving up outcomes.
+Identify effective pathways with common approaches to identification and interventions.
+Encourage the participation of CYP and their families in defining their own care and focus on inclusive practices which remove barriers to learning.
+Promote early identification of SEN to provide effective and efficience provision of services to ensure the best possible outcomes for each individual.
+Review and define the needs of CYP with SEN and use this to inform the provision of offerings for SEN, including Speech and Language, Physiotherapy, and Occupational therapy.
+Develop a sound model of partnership and collaborative working between educational and healthcare providers.
+Make recommendations to the Best for All Strategic Board to support commissioning and de-commissioning of services.
+Ensure that CYP with SEND are welcome in all schools and are values as individuals who will have a significance contribution to make to their school, community and wider society Improve data and tracking and develop more effective systems for the collection and collation of data upon which to plan and commission services and track progress and attainment Ensure sufficiency of provision and develop a clear conceptual model of universal, targeted and specialist support underpinned by Quality First teaching and professional development Improve the assessment and identification of needs and embed personcentred planning in all schools and services reintegration pathways